pmanzoni/pycom_mesh/README.md

 This extremely simple program allows to manually test the [OpenThread CLI](https://github.com/openthread/openthread/blob/c482301ec73b80985445102e4d0a936346172ddb/src/cli/README.md)

-This Google codelabs [example for OpenThread](https://codelabs.developers.google.com/codelabs/openthread-simulation/#2) can be replicated.
+A good start point is this Google codelabs [example for OpenThread](https://codelabs.developers.google.com/codelabs/openthread-simulation/#2).

-Notes:
+### Notes:
-* 'panid' seems that cannot be changed.
+* 'panid' cannot be changed.
 It is fixed to '1234'
+* no need for `ifconfig up` and `thread start`